stijn-dejongh/lovecraft_public_domain/raw_converts/og.md

 to come, or coming, to depart.
 It is well for men that they know not of Kadath in the cold waste, else they would seek injudiciously to scale it.

-  Sometimes when earth&rsquo;s gods are homesick they visit in the still night the peaks where once they dwelt, and weep softly as they try to play in the olden way on remembered slopes.
+  Sometimes when earth's gods are homesick they visit in the still night the peaks where once they dwelt, and weep softly as they try to play in the olden way on remembered slopes.
 Men have felt the tears of the gods on white-capped Thurai, though they have thought it rain; and have heard the sighs of the gods in the plaintive dawn-winds of Lerion.
 In cloud-ships